-The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, or the Dodd-Frank Act, enables our stockholders to vote to approve, on an advisory (nonbinding) basis, the compensation of our named executive officers.
+In accordance with the requirements of Section 14A of the Exchange Act and related SEC rules, our stockholders have an opportunity to vote to approve, on an advisory (nonbinding) basis, the compensation of our named executive officers.
 The Company seeks your advisory vote and asks that you support the compensation of our named executive officers as disclosed in this proxy statement.

 As discussed in the "Compensation Discussion and Analysis" beginning on page 15, we have designed our executive compensation program to provide market-competitive compensation that will enable us to attract and retain a talented, diverse workforce.
 Our compensation program emphasizes each individual's responsibility for high achievement and provides a strong link between pay and performance on both an individual and Company level.
 Our compensation is designed to reward executives when the Company achieves strong financial and operational results, and likewise to provide reduced pay when financial and operating results are not as strong.
-We believe the 2012 compensation of our named executive officers is reflective of and consistent with that intent.
+We believe the 2013 compensation of our named executive officers is reflective of and consistent with that intent.